Aryan241/Aryan241.github.io/_posts/2026-06-12-this-blog-is-all-you-need.md

 $$\text{Attention}(Q, K, V) = \text{softmax}\left(\frac{QK^T}{\sqrt{d_k}}\right)V$$

-Words "talk" to one another by mapping their embeddings into three distinct roles:
+But how exactly do words “talk” with one another?
+This happens through the transformer assigning every single word three distinct roles : Queries, Keys and Values.

-* **Query (Q):** A question that each word embedding asks.
-For example, a noun like "Cat" might ask, *"Is there an adjective in front of me?"*.
+* **Query (Q):** We can think of a query as question that each word embedding asks.
+For example, a noun like "Cat" might ask, *"Is there an adjective in front of me?"* and this question is someow embedded into its query vector.
 It is calculated by multiplying the word embedding by a trainable weight matrix $$W_Q$$.
 This projects it into a smaller dimensional space (e.g., $$d_k = 128$$).
 * **Key (K):** The bridge that answers a query when they closely align.
 It is computed by multiplying the embedding by a trainable weight matrix $$W_K$$.
+You can think of the keys matching the queries when they closely align with each other or let’s say when you see the key answering the query.

-* **Value (V):** The actual contextual content added to the word embedding if a key matches a query.
-It is calculated using the weight matrix $$W_V$$.
+* **Value (V):** To calculate context, every word's embedding is projected into a "Value" vector using the weight matrix $$W_V$$.
+When a Query from one word matches a Key from another, it determines an attention weight.
+This weight dictates how much of that word's Value vector is blended into a final context vector.
+This combined context is what ultimately updates the target word's representation, allowing its meaning to dynamically shift based on the surrounding text.

 To measure how well a key matches a query, we take the dot product between each possible key-query pair to create the *Attention Pattern*.
-Higher dot products correspond to higher correlations.
+Higher dot products correspond to higher correlation and vice-versa.
+These dot products are then divided by $$\sqrt{d_k}$$ (the reason for which I'll explain shortly).
+Finally, a softmax operation is applied to normalize the values so they lie between 0 and 1 and sum up to 1, essentially creating a probability distribution.

 ![Attention Pattern Matrix](/images/attention_pattern.png)